 That he should not die in the pit,

 And I have put My words in your mouth;

 I have covered you with the shadow of My hand,

 Lay the foundations of the earth,

 And say to Zion, ‘You are My people.’”

 i.
-Curiously, though it is – rightfully – phrased this way, it is really more of a wake up call to faith for the believer than an attempt to wake up God.
+Curiously, though it is phrased this way (and rightfully so), it is really more of a wakeup call to faith for the believer than an attempt to wake up God.
 Psalm 121:4 reminds us, Behold, He who keeps Israel shall neither slumber nor sleep.
-Yet it is still wonderful for the believer to call upon the LORD this way, because it awakens our faith!
+Yet it is still wonderful for the believer to call upon the Lord this way because it awakens our faith.

 d.
 Who are you that you should be afraid of a man who will die: With promises this glorious, and a God this mighty, we have no reason to fear man.
 Man can never undo God’s plan for our lives.
 Compared to the great power of God, they are like grass.

 e.
 You forget the Lord your Maker…You have feared continually every day: The two go together.
 We will only live in fear continually every day if we forget the Lord.
 When we forget the Lord, we forget His tender love and care for us: I have covered you with the shadow of My hand…and say to Zion, “You are My people.”
 This is something to be awake to.